A higher chromatic analogue of the image of J: Introduction

 \begin{thm} Let $\ell \in \Z$, and write $\ell=p^k m$, where $m$ is coprime to $p$.
 Then the group $[\Sdet^{\otimes \ell(p-1)}, L_{K(n)} S^1]$ contains a subgroup isomorphic to $\Z / p^{k+1}$.
 Furthermore, if $n^2<2p-3$, there is an exact sequence

 where $N_{k+1} \leq \pi_{-1}(S)$ is the subgroup of $p^{k+1}$-torsion elements.

 \end{thm}

 This is proved as Corollary \ref{final_cor}.
-Here, $\Sdet \in \Pic_n$ is closely related to a spectrum $\Sdetold$ introduced by Goerss et al. in \cite{ghmr_pic}; it is defined below.
+Here, $\Sdet \in \Pic_n$ was introduced by Goerss et al. in \cite{ghmr_pic}; it is defined below.
 When $n=1$ and $p>2$, $\Sdet$ may be identified as $L_{K(1)}S^2$, and so this result recovers the constructive part of the classical image of $J$ computation.
-If $n$ is odd, $\Sdet$ may generally be identified as a shift of the Brown-Comenetz dual of the $n^{\rm th}$ monochromatic layer of the sphere spectrum if $\max\{2n+2, n^2 \} < 2(p-1)$ (see \cite{gross-hopkins}) (if $n$ is even, these spectra differ by a two-torsion element of $\Pic_n$).
+More generally, $\Sdet$ may be identified as a shift of the Brown-Comenetz dual of the $n^{\rm th}$ monochromatic layer of the sphere spectrum if $\max\{2n+2, n^2 \} < 2(p-1)$ (see \cite{gross-hopkins}).
 This identification fails for small primes; see, e.g. \cite{goerss_henn} for the case $n=2$ and $p=3$.